patters-match/z88/readme.txt

 -- Compiling MakeApp --

-MakeApp, a binary file combiner, is a java program which needs a Sun Java 1.4 Development Kit (or newer) installed to get compiled.
+MakeApp, a binary file combiner, is a java program which needs a Sun Java 1.4 Runtime Environment (or newer) installed to get compiled.
 MakeApp is found together with Mpm in most Z88 application compile scripts.
 The resulting binary is a makeapp.jar file, which is executed with the java -jar makeapp.jar command.
-To compile MakeApp the JDK 1.4 Java compiler tool, javac, must be available to the command shell.
+The MakeApp program is compiled using the the ECJ compiler and the MakeJar utility (integrated inside the /tools/jdk directory).

+If the java command is unknown or not found when executing it on the command line, you need to add the location of the java executable to the PATH environment variable.

-For all operating system platforms, the PATH environment variable must be set to the <jdk install>/bin folder.
+For all operating system platforms, the PATH environment variable must be set to the <jre install>/bin folder.
 In Windows you define the PATH environment variable as follows:

     Control Panel -> "System" -> Advanced -> System Variables
     Click on "Path", then append <jdk install>\bin to line.

-Generally for Unixes, you add the <jdk install>\bin path to your shell environment init scripts, for example in the .bash_profile file for BASH.
-To test the availablity of the java compiler, just type
+Generally for Unixes, you add the <jre install>\bin path to your shell environment init scripts, for example in the .bash_profile file for BASH.
+To test the availablity of the java interpreter, just type

-    javac -version
+    java -version

-This will display the version and the compile options to the console.
+This will display the version and the runtime options to the console.
+So, if the command isn't recognised, you need to go through the above steps to make it visible to the command shell.

 You're now ready compile MakeApp:

     cd <z88 project>/tools/makeapp
     makejar.bat (Windows) or ./makejar.sh (Unix)

 ----------------------------------------------------------------------